ronin-rb/ronin/man/ronin-ip.1.md

 `-B`, `--binary`
   Converts the IP address to binary format.

+`--hex-octet`
+  Converts the IP address to hexadecimal format by octet

+`--octal-octet`
+  Converts the IP address to octal format by octet

+`--ipv6-compat`
+  Converts the IPv4 address to an IPv6 compatible address

+`--ipv6-expanded`
+  Expands a shortened or compressed IPv6 address

 `-C`, `--cidr` *NETMASK*
   Converts the IP address into a CIDR range.